-14 ITU membership and other interested parties should cooperate in implementation of Connect 2020 global telecommunication/information and communication technology goals and targets.
+16 ITU membership and other interested parties should cooperate in implementation of Connect 2020 global telecommunication/information and communication technology goals and targets.

-Accordingly, we, the delegates to the World Telecommunication Development Conference (WTDC-17), declare our commitment to accelerate the expansion and use of telecommunication/ICT infrastructure, applications and services for the timely attainment of the Sustainable Development Goals and Targets set out in the Transforming our world: the 2030 Agenda for Sustainable Development.
+Accordingly, we, the delegates to the World Telecommunication Development Conference, declare our commitment to accelerate the expansion and use of telecommunication/ICT infrastructure, applications and services for building and further development of the information society and bridging the digital divide, the timely attainment of the Sustainable Development Goals and Targets set out in UNGA Resolution A/70/1 "Transforming our world: the 2030 Agenda for Sustainable Development".

-The World Telecommunication Development Conference (WTDC-17) calls upon ITU Member States, Sector Members, Associates, Academiaand all other partners and stakeholders to contribute towards the successful implementation of the Buenos Aires Action Plan.
+The World Telecommunication Development Conference calls upon ITU Member States, Sector Members, Associates, Academia, United Nations agencies, and other partners and stakeholders to contribute towards the successful implementation of the Buenos Aires Action Plan.

 Reasons: The proposed changes and additions are required because of the need to: